Yug34/megalith/src/content/blog/better-testing.md

 you some background on the way we at Atlan fixed our testing troubles.

-A feature that we were working on happened to be un-testable with unit tests and E2E tests suites; we were developing a Directed Acyclic Graph (DAG) renderer on the front-end that renders nodes and edges into an HTML `<canvas>` element.
+A feature that we were working on happened to be un-testable with unit tests and E2E tests suites; we were developing a Directed Graph (Digraph) renderer on the front-end that paints nodes and edges into an HTML `<canvas>` element.
+It looks something like this:

 ![Lineage](../../assets/images/lineage.png)

-Because we were rendering into the canvas, it was difficult to test our feature due to `<canvas>`'s lack of DOM representation.
+Since we were rendering into the canvas, it was difficult to test our feature due to `<canvas>`'s lack of DOM representation.
 Screenshot comparison or pixel-based verification is difficult, so is simulating click events because that needs coordinate-based positioning.